DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 runner.reporter('json', stream);
 ```

 You can also build your own reporter.
-Use a [dedicated Yeoman generator](https://github.com/DevExpress/generator-testcafe-reporter) to scaffold out a [custom reporter plugin](../../extending-testcafe/custom-reporter-plugin/index.md).
+Use a [dedicated Yeoman generator](https://github.com/DevExpress/generator-testcafe-reporter) to scaffold out a [reporter plugin](../../extending-testcafe/reporter-plugin/index.md).

 ### run